Vera Musaelyan: Censorship and Blacklisting

 In the summer of 2021, AloeVera began to experience problems with holding concerts.
 Musaelyan attributed this to her civic position and marriage to opposition politician Ilya Yashin.
 In November 2021, the first known list of banned artists appeared, which included AloeVera.

 After the start of Russia's full-scale invasion of Ukraine, the band was placed on another "blacklist," which at that time included 22 artists.
 AloeVera attempted to hold "secret concerts" in Moscow clubs, but these attempts were thwarted.
 In February 2024, Meduza published a new list of "banned" artists, including 50 names, which again included AloeVera.

 Personal life

 She was married to opposition politician Ilya Yashin.
 The wedding took place in September 2020.
 In July 2021, personal photos of Musaelyan and Yashin were leaked online.
 In October 2021, the couple announced their divorce.
 Musaelyan cited "different views on life" as the reason for the separation.

 In July 2022, she was involved in an accident in Bali, and treatment required surgery on her collarbone.

 Musaelyan was diagnosed with an eating disorder (bulimia nervosa), which she struggled with for several years, sharing her experience on her blog.

+Vera speaks Eastern Armenian with a Baku accent.